aaronhackney/cdo-ansible/README.md

 ## Secrets and Inventory
 We are stashing vaulted secrets in the `tenants` and `devices` directories and importing them into the playbook at runtime by providing the vault-key at runtime.

-I have provided some sample inventory and tenant/device secrets in this repo.
+We have provided some sample inventory and tenant/device secrets in this repo.
 While these credentials are encypted, in a "real" production system, one would not want to have those vault secrets stored in a CVS system like github, even though they are encryted.
 Again, they are here for demonstration purposes only.

 ## Using the Ansible CLI
 Once you have ansible-vault encrypted your API key and ASA/IOS passwords and put them in the appropriate files in `tenants` and `devices` and created your inventory file `inventory`, all that is left is to run the playbook.
 Here is an example of how one might call the file.